Emmett Louis Till

-Today the fear of terrorism has replaced our fear of an atomic apocalypse…mostly.
+Today the fear of pandemic and mass murders have replaced our fear (if not the reality) of an atomic apocalypse…mostly.

 The story of Emmett Till is one of the more notorious examples of the thousands of black Americans who were mistreated, tortured, and killed by domestic terrorists.